epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

 object to the route each time it is called.

 This decision to hide the underlying request was intentional.
-This abstraction over a general purpose `web framework` like express allows the removal of some boiler plate while enforcing certain a specific style for things like API calls.
+This abstraction over a general purpose `web framework` like express allows the removal of some boiler plate while enforcing specific style for things like API calls.

 ### Route handlers